loading

 The Workplace Compliance Gap Hiding in Plain Sight

 On the surface, the numbers look fine.
-51% say they are very familiar with their compliance requirements.
-69% say their training is effective.
+51% of employees say they are ‘very familiar’ with their workplace compliance requirements.
+69% call their training effective.
+These are the figures that make it into board presentations.

 Why “Effective” Training Still Fails: The Workplace Compliance Training Gap

-A new hire joins.
-They complete a series of modules during onboarding, pass the quiz, and receive a certificate.
-The completion rate is included in a report.
-Everyone feels better.
-Six months later, that employee handles a sensitive situation and makes a choice that violates policy.
-Not because they ignored training.
-Because the training never covered their actual job.
+There is a well-worn story in workplace compliance: a new hire joins, completes onboarding modules, passes the quiz, and receives a certificate.
+The completion rate is logged.
+6 months later, that same employee handles a sensitive situation and makes a choice that violates policy – not because they ignored training, but because the training never addressed their actual job.

 The Reinforcement Gap: Why Compliance Training Doesn’t Stick

-Compliance training does not break all at once.
-It erodes gradually through everyday decisions made by people who passed a quiz months ago and have not thought about the material since.
 In high-turnover industries, this compounds quickly.
 Every new hire resets the clock.
-Every missed refresher is a gap that widens quietly until something surfaces it.
+Every missed refresher is a gap that widens quietly until something surfaces it – usually an incident, an audit, or a regulator.

-Only 32% of organizations describe their compliance approach as advanced, proactive, systematic, and technology-driven.
-The other 68% are somewhere between developing and reactive or nonexistent.
+Only 32% of organizations in our survey describe their workplace compliance approach as advanced – proactive, systematic, and technology-driven.
+The remaining 68% fall somewhere between developing and reactive, or report having no meaningful compliance infrastructure at all.

 AI and Workplace Compliance Risk: 71% of Workers Say It’s Getting Worse